LOYOLA UNIVERSITY CHICAGO

 ENGR 381 Biomedical Engineering Capstone Design I (4 Credit Hours)

-Pre-requisites: Restricted to Engineering Science majors; ENGR 341
+Pre-requisites: Restricted to Engineering majors; ENGR 341

 A major design experience based on the knowledge and skills acquired in earlier course work and incorporating appropriate engineering standards and multiple realistic constraints.
 Each group is assigned an industry-sponsored medical device software problem to solve.
 Each week, a medical device product development or regulation topic is also introduced.